PlasmaFAIR/sdf-xarray/docs/unit_conversion.rst

 Suppose instead of converting to ``"eV"``, we want to convert to ``"W"`` (watts).
 To do this, we divide the total particle energy by time.
-However, since coordinates in :class:`xarray.Dataset` cannot be directly converted to :class:`pint.Quantity`, we must first extract the coordinate values manually and create a new Pint quantity for time.
+However, since coordinates in `xarray.Dataset` cannot be directly converted to `pint.Quantity`, we must first extract the coordinate values manually and create a new Pint quantity for time.

 Once both arrays are quantified, Pint will automatically handle the unit